Marslanali/cpp-opencv/README.md

-# CPP Tempalte Matching
+# CPP Template Matching

-This repositroy is C++ implementation of Tempalte Matching with OpenCV.
+This repository is C++ implementation of Template Matching with OpenCV.
 A working demo video can be seen <a href="https://www.youtube.com/watch?v=z4NieT0z1oo&t=67s">here</a>

 ## Files